Frequently asked questions

 If students qualify for OSAP, they may also qualify for bursaries ("free" money) which are available for laptops, assistive software, psycho-educational testing, etc. Go to the OSAP website for further information.

 There are often additional services offered such as:

-Free one on one and/or small group training in time management/organizational skills, textbook reading, essay planning/writing, and studying for tests/test taking techniques
+One on one and/or small group training in time management/organizational skills, textbook reading, essay planning/writing, and studying for tests/test taking techniques

-Access to an assistive technologist who researches and recommends software for individual student needs, provides individualized training and continued support in the use of assistive technology and offers practical, transferable skill training that will carry over into employment.
+Access to an Assistive Technologist who researches and recommends software for individual student needs, provides individualized training and continued support in the use of Assistive Technology and offers practical, transferable skill training that will carry over into employment.

 Is there a separate admission process for students with IEPs?

 What documentation is required?
 How recent does it have to be?

 When do you suggest prospective or new students should contact you?

 How do you determine which accommodations are available?